pierrelefevre/ticketmaestro/README.md

 4. Tickets can be purchased by the user using the 'buyTicket' function or for others using the 'buyTicketForOtherPerson' function (with the address).
 5. Check in attendees as the owner using the 'checkIn' function.
 6. Check the ticket status using the 'verifyTicket' function.
-(7. End the sale as an owner using the 'endSale' function).
+(7. End the sale as an owner using the 'endSale' function.)
-(8. Tickets, if unused, can be returned by users with the 'returnTicket' function during the sale).
+(8. Tickets, if unused, can be returned by users with the 'returnTicket' function during the sale.)

+## Testing
+Testing of the contract can happen using the automated tool HardHat (file EventTicket_test.js).

 ## Progress tracking
 View the [checklist](grading-checklist.md).

 ## Related work
 [AWS Managed Blockchain](https://aws.amazon.com/blogs/database/blockchain-and-the-future-of-event-ticketing/)